Terraform

 Security is a shared responsibility between AWS and the customer, where AWS is responsible for the security of the cloud, and the customers are responsible for security in the cloud.

-In this article, we will go through:
+In this article, we will explore:

-1. Virtual Private Cloud (VPC)
+1. What is a Virtual Private Cloud (VPC)?

-Virtual Private Cloud (VPC)
+What is a Virtual Private Cloud (VPC)?

-Virtual Private Cloud (VPC) is one of the fundamental building blocks of AWS.
+Virtual Private Cloud (VPC) is one of AWS’s fundamental building blocks.
 VPCs are private virtual networks that resemble traditional networks and provide secure, isolated environments to host and protect AWS resources like EC2 instances.
+Security for the resources within the VPC can be configured using security groups and a network access control list (NACL).

-Read more about how to build AWS VPC using Terraform and how to create AWS EC2 instance using Terraform.
+Read more about how to build AWS VPC using Terraform and how to create an AWS EC2 instance using Terraform.

-What are security groups?
+What are AWS security groups?

-Security groups are one of the most important pillars that support VPC security.
+Security groups are one of the most important pillars supporting VPC security.
 They are software-defined network firewalls defined inside a VPC that allow or deny traffic to resources based on the inbound and outbound rules.
+They support stateful Layer 3 (Network layer) and Layer 4 (Transport layer) filtering capabilities.

 At the resource level, security groups work to secure the flow of traffic allowed to leave and reach them.
 They serve as the final line of defense.